numoonchld/numoonchld.github.io/_posts/2019-06-01-ml-case-study-3-uci-auto-data-regression-performance-eval.md

 *fig: residual plot for linear regression model*
 {: style="font-size: 80%; text-align: center;"}

+- Multi-variate Linear Regression Accuracy Metrics

+    - in-sample R^2: 0.7674983359675379
+    - in-sample MSE: 7650295.906955752

 <br>

 ##### neural net residual

+- residual scatter plot

 <img class="plot mx-auto text-center img-fluid" src="/media/blogAssets/uci-auto-data-lin-nn-compare/resid-nn.svg">

 *fig: residual plot for neural net model*
 {: style="font-size: 80%; text-align: center;"}

+- Neural Net Regression Accuracy Metrics

+    - in-sample R^2: 0.6504853621362341
+    - in-sample MSE: 11500521.57517874

 <br>

 ##### insights

-- both models have an uneven amount of scatter around x-axis
-- however, there is no obvious curve to the scatter points
+- both models have an uneven amount of scatter around x-axis, but no obvious curve in the scatter plot
 - both models are not great according to the residual scatter plot as an even distribution of points would indicate a good trained model
+- the neural net MSE is much higher than the linear model
+- R<sup>2</sup> is much higher for the linear model, indicating the linear model's tighter fit to the training data

 <br>